Cyprus: Flora and fauna

-Politics
+Government and politics

 Cyprus is a presidential republic.
 The head of state and of the government is elected by a process of universal suffrage for a five-year term.
 Executive power is exercised by the government with legislative power vested in the House of Representatives whilst the Judiciary is independent of both the executive and the legislature.

 The 1960 Constitution provided for a presidential system of government with independent executive, legislative and judicial branches as well as a complex system of checks and balances including a weighted power-sharing ratio designed to protect the interests of the Turkish Cypriots.
 The executive was led by a Greek Cypriot president and a Turkish Cypriot vice-president elected by their respective communities for five-year terms and each possessing a right of veto over certain types of legislation and executive decisions.
 Legislative power rested on the House of Representatives who were also elected on the basis of separate voters' rolls.

-Since 1965, following clashes between the two communities, the Turkish Cypriot seats in the House remain vacant.
+Since 1965, following clashes between the two communities, the Turkish Cypriot seats in the House have remained vacant.
 In 1974 Cyprus was divided de facto when the Turkish army occupied the northern third of the island.
 The Turkish Cypriots subsequently declared independence in 1983 as the Turkish Republic of Northern Cyprus but were recognised only by Turkey.
 In 1985 the TRNC adopted a constitution and held its first elections.
 The United Nations recognises the sovereignty of the Republic of Cyprus over the entire island of Cyprus.

-The House of Representatives currently has 59 members elected for a five-year term, 56 members by proportional representation and three observer members representing the Armenian, Latin and Maronite minorities.
-24 seats are allocated to the Turkish community but remain vacant since 1964.
-The political environment is dominated by the communist AKEL, the liberal conservative Democratic Rally, the centrist Democratic Party and the social-democratic EDEK.
+As of 2007, the House of Representatives had 56 members elected for a five-year term by proportional representation, and three observer members representing the Armenian, Latin and Maronite minorities.
+Twenty-four seats were allocated to the Turkish community but have remained vacant since 1964.
+The political environment was dominated by the communist AKEL, the liberal conservative Democratic Rally, the centrist Democratic Party, and the social-democratic EDEK.

 In 2008, Dimitris Christofias became the country's first Communist head of state.
-Due to his involvement in the 2012–13 Cypriot financial crisis, Christofias did not run for re-election in 2013.
+Due to his involvement in the 2012–2013 Cypriot financial crisis, Christofias did not run for re-election in 2013.
 The Presidential election in 2013 resulted in Democratic Rally candidate Nicos Anastasiades winning 57.48% of the vote.
 As a result, Anastasiades was sworn in on 28 February 2013.
 Anastasiades was re-elected with 56% of the vote in the 2018 presidential election.
 On 28 February 2023, Nikos Christodoulides, the winner of the 2023 presidential election run-off, was sworn in as the eighth president of the Republic of Cyprus.